 The rules around tax-free lump sums are not changing.
 This means you will still be able to access a tax-free lump sum from your final salary and 2015 CARE schemes when you retire.
-If you have service in the FPS 1992 scheme, the age-related commutation factors will still apply to this part of your benefits.
+If you have service in the FPS 2007 scheme, the age-related commutation factors will still apply to this part of your benefits.

-We just want our pensions to be put right...
-My Fire & Rescue Authority is dragging its heels.
+We just want our pensions to be put right...the NIFRS is dragging its heels.

 Because the 2015 Remedy offers you a deferred choice, many people won't have to make a decision for some time, until they are due to retire.

-This is helpful because there are still some complex issues to resolve and administration challenges to overcome before schemes will be in a position to implement the 2015 Remedy and process cases without the risk of members not getting right the tax relief or interest on the various payments that will need to be made.
+This is helpful because there are still some complex issues to resolve and administration challenges to overcome before schemes will be in a position to implement the 2015 Remedy and process cases without the risk of not getting right the tax relief or interest on the various payments that will need to be made.

-This is why the Government has given public sector pension schemes until October 2023 to make new laws to move affected members of the CARE schemes back to their final salary schemes for the remedy period and offer a choice to those retiring.
+This is why the Government has given Public Service Pension Schemes until October 2023 to move affected members of the CARE schemes back to their final salary schemes for the remedy period and offer a choice to those retiring.